What is CBD

 Besides serotonin, CBD has also been shown to boost anandamide levels when they drop.
 Anandamide is an endocannabinoid molecule that regulates mood.
 You will generally feel low when your body does not produce enough anandamide or when it fails to process the anandamide produced.

 Low mood can also be caused by insufficient sleep.
 You may have noticed that sometimes when you're feeling low, a nap can help you feel much better.
-Multiple studies indicate that CBD can improve sleep by influencing melatonin activity and reducing anxiety.

 Post-workout soreness can cause inflammation.
 Luckily, CBD has anti-inflammatory properties that are activated via chemical pathways facilitated by the endocannabinoid system.